Words: NAIT staff

 Tree types, sources and care make the difference

 Marko van Streun (Forest Technology ’12) fondly remembers picking out Christmas trees as a kid.
 His dad would take him and his brother, and it would take a while.

 “We’d go from lot to lot to find a tree that was perfect.”

 His dad would bring a homemade tool – pieces of wood shaped into a “u.”
 It matched the width of their tree stand, and using it to check the diameter of a trunk ensured they didn’t buy one that was too big.
 The brothers made fun of him for it, even if they enjoyed the process.
-Van Streun still likes it, despite having an apartment of his own – and an artificial tree for the sake of convenience.
+Van Streun still does.

-“I go out with my dad every year and we do the old Christmas tree hunt.”
+“I go out with my dad every year and we do the old Christmas tree hunt,” he says.

 Between those annual expeditions and what he learned at NAIT, van Streun has gotten good at picking the best and making them last.
 He doesn’t take along a homemade tree trunk tester, but he always follows the tips below.

 “Tree lots tend to have fresher trees,” says van Streun.
 Also, the staff will likely be the same ones who picked the trees from the local farm, so should be able to tell you what you want to know about each variety.

 These may cost more than those from major retailers.
 Expect to pay, $50 on average, van Streun estimates.
 Don’t be afraid to haggle.